EvanChengDesign/reading-notes/code-101-class-02.md

 - ls: List the contents of a directory
 - -l: Long Listing
 - Tab Completion: invoke an auto complete action
+- file: determine what kind of file
+- ls -a: List contents of directory, including hidden files
+-

 **Absolute & Relative Paths**